davidaragundy/stories/README.md

 ## Setup

-### Pre-requisites

-- Firebase project
-- Ably account
-- Turso database
+> [!IMPORTANT]
+> First, you need to create a Firebase project, a Turso database and an Ably account.

 1. Clone the repository
 2. Install the dependencies